ayoubmesquiny/Image-Classification-using-CNN-Keras-and-Tensorflow/README.md

-# IE 7615: NeuralNetworks and Deep Learning- Final Project
-### Contributed by:
-##### 1. Sumedh Kulkarni
-##### 2. Pranav Walimbe
-##### 3. Prathamesh Mundhe

 ## Image Classification using CNN, Keras and Tensorflow in Python

 ### This project is being done as a competition by many students and the best accuracy achieved is 70%.
-We were able to achieve 63% accuracy for 101 classes.
-This falls in the top 5 for the competition.
-For 10 classes we were able to achieve an accuracy of 95%
+We were able to achieve 63% accuracy.

 ## Data
 The dataset is obtained from an opensource platform.
 It is available on CalTech website as CalTech 101 Image classification dataset.